Table of Contents

 “They love open, light and bright and indoor-outdoor living, and since there are few of these types of homes for sale, people jump all over them, especially when they have been beautifully remodeled by the seller.”

-Found at 17133 Nanette St.—in Granada Hills’ historic Balboa Highlands neighborhood, where Eichler built about 100 mid-century modern homes in the ’50s—the residence’s classic A-frame structure greets visitors with a breathtaking atrium, featuring exposed beams and clerestory windows.
+Found at 17133 Nanette St.—in Granada Hills’ historic Balboa Highlands neighborhood, where Joseph Eichler built about 100 mid-century modern homes in the ’50s—the residence’s classic A-frame structure greets visitors with a breathtaking atrium, featuring exposed beams and clerestory windows.

 The property features a little more than 2,000 square feet of living space on one level, with five bedrooms (including a master suite with private access to the backyard, and a bath with a rain shower and adjacent dressing room); a great room with soaring ceilings, white stone flooring, the original block fireplace and picturesque views; an open dining room overlooking the living space and outdoor grounds; and a family room leading to a gourmet chef’s kitchen highlighted by clean lines, professional appliances and high-end finishes.